Leg-end/Blog/src/content/posts/RL/index.md

 $$

   Only reward at last time step was used, as it represent reward for complete conversation (prompt + response).
 While reward at other time step evaluated by reference constraint (deepseed-chat)
+  Note that reward at different time step can be customized
+  BT(Bradley-Terry) model: for a given prompt, we generate 2 responses, which will be ranked manually, the reward model should have reward at rank 1 greater than rank 2
+  PT(Plackett-Luce) model reward: the reward model should have greater reward at provided rank than any others
-  Note that reward at different time step can be customized Reference model: (SFT) LLM constraint actor through KL divergent, Critic (Value) model: predict return of specific time step t
+Reference model: (SFT) LLM constraint actor through KL divergent, Critic (Value) model: predict return of specific time step t
 ### Optimization objectives